EmanueleCoppola/satispay-php-sdk/README.md

 ![License](https://img.shields.io/github/license/EmanueleCoppola/satispay-php-sdk)
 ![PHP Version](https://img.shields.io/badge/php-%3E%3D5.4-8892BF.svg)

-This is a PHP SDK for integrating with the Satispay APIs.
+This is the most complete PHP SDK for integrating the Satispay APIs.

 It provides a comprehensive solution that supports all Satispay API features, allowing for seamless integration of payment functionalities into your PHP applications.